roothide/Bootstrap/README.md

 A full featured bootstrap for iOS 14.0-17.0 A8-A17 & M1+M2.
 (Currently only tested tested on versions 15.0-17.0)

 ##### *WARNING:* By using this software, you take full responsibility for what you do with it.
 Any modification to your device may cause irreparable damage to your device.
-The Bootstrap currently does not work on iOS 17.0 for A15+ devices.

 ## Building